neutron-org/neutron-docs/docs/tutorials/onboarding/part-3-building-simple-web-app.md

 Now we have a simple UI that can connect to a wallet.

-Before we can do anything with the local chain, we need to launch a proxy for the localnet.
+Before we can do anything with the local chain, we need to launch a [Local CORS Proxy](https://www.npmjs.com/package/local-cors-proxy) for the localnet.
 Run the following commands in a separate terminals and keep them in the background:

 ```bash